UMWRG/gitbook-documentation/ws_en/modeling-basics/recorders/README.md

----
-description: An overview of Pywr recorders supported by WaterStrategy
----

 # Recorders

 This page describes the process of creating a new Recorder in WaterStrategy and a selection of the most commonly used Pywrrecorder types, and most commonly used attributes.
 The full list of built-in recorders and their exhaustive list of attributes are [here](https://pywr.github.io/pywr-docs/master/api/pywr.recorders.html).